microsoft/xbox-game-streaming-tools/README.md

+# XBOX GAME STREAMING TOOLS

+## Welcome!

+XBOX Game Streaming Tools provide schemas and samples to enable game developers that are optimizing their games for Xbox game streaming.

+To get started with Xbox game streaming you appl to the ID@Xbox program at http://www.xbox.com/en-us/Developers/id.

+To learn more about optimizing your Xbox game for game streaming see the [developer documentation](https://docs.microsoft.com/en-us/gaming/game-streaming/).

+## What's included

+* Schema representating the capabilities of the [Touch Adaptation Kit](https://docs.microsoft.com/en-us/gaming/game-streaming/ux/touch-adaptation-kit/) that allows for your creation of custom touch layouts for your games.
+* Sample touch adaptation layouts to get started.

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+For more information about contributing see [CONTRIBUTING](CONTRIBUTING.md)

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.